 There being no further discussion, the MOTION TO PLACE THIS MATTER BACK IN PENDING carried by a unanimous 9-0 vote.
+A motion was made by Council Member Golden, seconded by Council Member J. Davis, that this matter be placed in Pending and assigned to the Community Housing & Neighborhood Development.
+The motion PASSED by a 9-0 unanimous vote.

-PROSPERITY & LIVABILITY COMMITTEE - Council Member Ewing, Chair Committee Members: Ewing, Alexander, Hill and Wagner (all were present)
+PROSPERITY & LIVABILITY COMMITTEE - Council Member Ewing, Chair Committee Members: Ewing, Williams, Hill and Wagner (all were present)